Prepare Your Commercial Property for Sale or Lease Part I: The Look

-I know what you’re thinking, I’m not selling a house, and I don’t need the next Design Star from HGTV to help me sell or lease my property.
+I know what you’re thinking, I’m not selling a house, and I don’t need the next Design Star from HGTV to help me sell my commercial property.

 Let’s be honest, unlike buying a home, where there is sentimental emotion when purchasing, chances are, what the building looks like has less effect on the actual purchase / lease decision.
 However, it can’t hurt to make the property appear in top shape.
 You don’t want garbage on the property or a poorly kept lawn act as a factor in the final decision.

 Just like buying a home, a potential buyer / tenant for commercial real estate doesn’t want to have to worry about minor things such as landscaping or cleaning.
 They want to the property to be “move-in” or purchase ready.

 If you are looking to lease your commercial property, here are some low-cost suggestions from the CBC organization to help prepare your property for sale / lease.
 Many of the suggestions will seem like common sense, but you would be surprised at how many of these are often overlooked: